sotnir/git-course/_episodes/01-local.md

   `local repository` (where commits are permanently recorded)"
 - "`git add` puts files in the staging area"
 - "`git commit` saves the staged content as a new commit in the local repository"
+- "`git commit -a` add all tracked files to the staging area, which can be useful when many files need to be updated"
 - "Always write a log message when committing changes"
 ---